Thiesi/NetBBSD/README.md

 ---

-## 🔐 Security

-- Passwords stored via bcrypt (fallback: pbkdf2_hmac)
-- Rate-limited login attempts (configurable)
-- Idle disconnects to prevent zombie sessions
-- No shell evals or arbitrary code execution
-- Optional external door support is sandboxed

----

 ## 🛠 Configuration

-The `[security]` section of `netbbsd.ini` lets you define:

-- `max_failed_attempts`
-- `block_duration`
-- `idle_timeout`
+All configuration takes please in the `netbbsd.ini` INI file.
+At the very least, you should set a `hostname` for your BBS.

+This documentation is severely lacking, but you might be able to gather more information from the actual code and its annotations.

 ---

-## 🧩 Coming Soon
+## 🧩 Future Enhancements

-- Door game launcher (external process sandbox)
+- Compatibility of door game launcher (external process sandbox) with existing door games for other BBS software packages
-- File board and upload/download quotas
+- Upload/download quotas for file areas
-- Real-time chat between online users
-- SSH support for encrypted sessions
+- Attachment support for PMs

 ---

 ## 🤝 Contributing

-Pull requests welcome and bug reports are welcome.
-Architecture is deliberately monolithic for ease of deployment, but modularization support is possible in future branches.
+Pull requests and bug reports are welcome.
+Architecture is deliberately monolithic for ease of deployment, but modularization is possible in future branches (i.e. code is already divided into functions).

 ---